CodeMustang/MyDownloader/README.md

  MyDownloader allows the user to introduce an url , based on that link it can download the files attached to it (the user can choose the depth level).

- It was developed in C++ , using QT - QCreator IDE.
+ It was developed in C++ , using QT - QTCreator IDE.

  Steps: